-1. What is multi-homed host?
+1. What is the multi-homed host?

 A multi-homed host is known as a computer that has multiple network connections, of which the connections may or may not be the same network.
-Web hosts and application service providers setup a multihomed router (or system) to connect to two or more upstream Internet Service Providers, and setup network redundancy.
+Web hosts and application service providers set up a multihomed router (or system) to connect to two or more upstream Internet Service Providers and set up network redundancy.
 The term, multihomed, is used to denote that a system is connected to multiple networks.

 A single NIC (Network Interface Card) with multiple IP Addresses is not generally called multi-homed, but it is referred to as setting up an IP aliasing.

-2. Why setup multi-homed host?
+2. Why set up a multi-homed host?

 3. How do you setup a host with dual NICs, and connect to dual ethernet networks?

-When setting up a dual NIC cards (multi-homed host), only one default gateway should be assigned to one of the two network adapters.
+When setting up dual NIC cards (multi-homed host), only one default gateway should be assigned to one of the two network adapters.
 If a NIC is used to connect to the Internet, the default gateway should be assigned to that NIC card.
 For a NIC card that is connected to the LAN, a static routing entry should be entered into the computer's routing table if the host needs to obtain network resources outside of its subnet.

-The commands shown above instructs Windows (or Linux) to send all traffic that is destined for the 10.10.10.0 network to the 192.168.1.1 interface on the router.
+The commands shown above instruct Windows (or Linux) to send all traffic that is destined for the 10.10.10.0 network to the 192.168.1.1 interface on the router.
 To verify that the ROUTE ADD command was successful, use the ROUTE PRINT command on Windows (or "netstat -rn" or "route" command on Linux) to view the current routing table.
 If multiple routers are being used on the LAN segment, a separate ROUTE ADD is needed for each router.

-Note that the routing table does not survive system reboots on both Windows and Linux, so if persistent routing table is needed a static routing table must be created.
+Note that the routing table does not survive system reboots on both Windows and Linux, so if a persistent routing table is needed a static routing table must be created.
 On a Red Hat Linux, routes are made permanent by adding entries in /etc/sysconfig/static-routes file.
 The default gateway is defined in /etc/sysconfig/network file.
 On a Windows machine, you'll have to create a batch file with the necessary ROUTE ADD commands and place it in the Windows StartUp folder so that it can be executed each time Windows starts.

 If DHCP is used to assign IP addresses on the LAN, the DHCP server should be configured to not provide a default gateway.